or: pnpm add / yarn add / bun addRequires Node 18+ or any runtime with a global fetch. Zero native dependencies.

 thread: string;

-When the Syncropel daemon has bearer-token auth enabled, pass the token via apiKey:
+When the Syncropel instance has bearer-token auth enabled, pass the token via apiKey:

 const client = new Client({